2.1 Understand the social environment of road transport and the rules governing it

 Maximum weekly and fortnightly driving

-Article 6(2) of Regulation EC 561/2006 limits the total period of driving in any one week to 56 and for any two consecutive weeks to 90 hours.
+Article 6(2) of Regulation EC 561/2006 (and article 4(2) & 4(3) of TCA annexe 31b section 2) limits the total period of driving in any one week to 56 and for any two consecutive weeks to 90 hours.
 The 56-hour limit is a natural consequence of maximum daily driving limits.
 Because the daily driving limit is 9 hours, which can be extended to 10 twice in any week and a driver is limited to no more than 6 daily driving periods in one week, they are therefore restricted to 56 hours (4 × 9 = 36 hours + 2 × 10 = 20 hours, giving a grand total of 56 hours).
-However, because there is also a limit of 90 hours in any two consecutive weeks, a driver cannot drive for 56 every week.
-Any driver driving for the maximum 56 hours in week 1 would only be able to drive for 34 hours in week 2.

 Breaks after driving